AlexBHarley/deepstream.io-website/src/docs/client-js/other-eventemitter/readme.md

 description: API docs for deepstream's event emitter
 ---

-deepstream uses a `component-emitter` as an event emitter to implement a subset of the NodeJS EventEmitter API.
+deepstream uses a `component-emitter` as an event emitter to implement a subset of the Node.js EventEmitter API.

 ## Methods